Unique Celebrations of Ethiopian Food and Music: A Must Attend!

 Meskel (Finding of the True Cross)

-They invite all ages to participate.
+However, they invite all ages to participate.
 It’s a time when communities come together.
 Food is plentiful.
 Traditional dishes are prepared to celebrate the occasion.
 Lively music fills the air, creating joy and unity.

 Role of Music in Celebrations